danielegobbetti/OpenLiveView/README.md

 OpenLiveView
 ============

-*An open implementation of Sony's LiveView&trade; protocol.*
+*An open implementation of Sony's LiveView protocol.*

 This Android application aims to be a complete replacement for the proprietary applications provided by Sony.
-Currently this project in a very early stage of development, so it is not suitable for daily use.

 Notice
 ------